a-partovii/Gini-Impurity/README.md

 ## Gini Impurity Calculation

 This project provides a simple implementation to calculate Gini Impurity.
-The script calculates the Gini Impurity for each feature column and its values in a given dataset.
+The script calculates the Gini Impurity for each feature column and its values from a given dataset in an Excel file.

 It includes two versions:
 - **(Classic)**: Calculates Gini Impurity using the last column as the label, supporting only 'yes' or 'no' labels.